Tony Blair’s foxhunting ban didn’t help the fox. That’s the conclusion of a new book, which shows up the failure of Blair’s 2004 Hunting Act.

 Two decades after Blair announced his bill to ban foxhunting, writer Charlie Pye-Smith and animal welfare campaigner Jim Barrington set out to find out whether the law met its animal welfare aims.
 After two years of interviews, the resulting book, Rural Wrongs, says it doesn’t.
 It criticises Blair, his officials and the anti-hunting lobby for failing to test their own animal welfare theories.
 It pulls no punches, condemning Blair’s preferred control method, foxshooting, on animal welfare grounds.

-Tony Blair brought in his restrictions on hunting with dogs in 2004.
-In the years since then, hunting has never been so popular.
+Since Blair brought in his restrictions on hunting with dogs in 2004, hunting has never been so popular.
 However, Blair’s law – dreamed up by animal rights activists – never worked, either for wildlife, for the hunting community, or even for those animal rights activists, who are campaigning to change it.